Machione/airgradient-prometheus/README.md

 Variable                          | Default       | Description
 ----------------------------------|---------------|------------
-`PROMETHEUS_DEVICE_ID`            | "airgradient" | The ID that will be published to Prometheus.
+`PROMETHEUS_DEVICE_ID`            | "AirGradient" | The ID that will be published to Prometheus.
 Set this to something unique to your device, probably describing its location.
 Useful if you have more than one device since this ID can be used in Grafana to separate the readings.
 `TEMPERATURE_CORRECTION_OFFSET`   | -1.5          | The offset to apply to the temperature readings.
 Since the temperature sensor is closely located to other components on the PCB, the reading can be slightly incorrect compared to the true air temperature.
 This applies a correction to the reading taken from the sensor, in degrees (either Celsius or Fahrenheit depending on the setting below).
 It's advised that you calibrate the readings of the AirGradient device to another, known-good temperature reading, in the device's final installation location, and then set this offset accordingly.
 `USE_US_AQI`                      | false         | If `true` then PM2.5 measurements will be converted to the [United States' Air Quality Index](https://en.wikipedia.org/wiki/Air_quality_index#United_States) (AQI).
 If `false`, the PM2.5 readings will be in µg/㎥ (micro gram per metre cubed).
 `USE_FAHRENHEIT`                  | false         | If `true` then temperature measurements will be converted to degrees Fahrenheit.
 If `false`, the temperature readings will be in degrees Celsius (AKA centigrade).